bayamacro/bayamacro.github.io/pages/index.markdown

 ---

 {: .warning }
 > Make sure you install correctly to ensure perfect experience.
-See [the CHANGELOG]({% link pages/CHANGELOG.markdown %}) for a list of releases, new features, and bug fixes.
+See <a href="https://github.com/bayamacro?tab=stars" target="_blank">Github Releases</a> for a list of macros of the games we currently have.

 ## About the macro